hynek-jina/Hynek/blog/Why do I spend the bitcoin.md

 ![image](https://github.com/hynek-jina/Hynek/assets/26002916/fdd6149e-de35-48bf-98dd-a4e97e18ecd6)

 ### What is the conclusion?
-→ Pay with bitcoin to hodl more bitcoin. _I don't make the rules..._
+→ Pay with bitcoin to hodl more bitcoin.